System archetype: Shifting the burden

-Shifting the burden to the intervenor

 A special case of the “Shifting the Burden” systems archetype that occurs when an intervenor is brought in to help solve an ongoing problem.
 Over time, as the intervenor successfully handles the problem, the people within the system become less capable of solving the problem themselves.
 They become even more dependent on the intervenor.
 Examples: ongoing use of outside consultants.

 In simple terms, this is an archetype whereby a system grows increasingly dependent on an outside intervenor to help it function.
 In the short-term this works, but in the long term the system is unable to function on its own due to the dependence on the intervention and eventually fails to perform.

 Eroding goals

 A kind of drift to low performance archetype.